Dimension reduction, exact recovery, and error estimates for sparse reconstruction in phase space: Introduction

-Our further main results concern the reconstruction properties of the above models.
-Since the work of de Castro and Gamboa \cite{Castro2012} and Cand\`es and Fernandez-Granda \cite{Candes2014} it is known that a measure of the form $u_t=\sum_{i=1}^Nm_i\delta_{x_i}$ (i.\,e.\ a finite collection of particles with masses $m_i\in\R$ and locations $x_i\in\R^d$) can be exactly reconstructed via \eqref{eqn:staticModel} even from a finite-dimensional observation $\fopstat_tu_t$ as long as the particle configuration satisfies certain spatial regularity conditions depending on the forward operator $\fopstat_t$ (for instance, if $\fopstat_t$ yields a truncated Fourier series, the particles have to satisfy a minimum distance condition).
+After establishing well-posedness of the above model, our first, main results concern its reconstruction properties for $\alpha=0$.
+Since the work of de Castro and Gamboa \cite{Castro2012} and Cand\`es and Fernandez-Granda \cite{Candes2014} it is known that a measure of the form $u_t=\sum_{i=1}^Nm_i\delta_{x_i}$ (i.\,e.\ a finite collection of particles with masses $m_i\in\R$ and locations $x_i\in\R^d$) can be exactly reconstructed via \eqref{eqn:staticModel} even from a finite-dimensional observation $\fopstat_tu_t$ as long as the particle configuration satisfies certain spatial regularity conditions depending on the forward operator $\fopstat_t$ (for instance, if $\fopstat_t=\ftrunc$ yields a truncated Fourier series, the particles have to satisfy a minimum distance condition).
 Additionally, in case of noisy observations the reconstruction error can be quantified in terms of the noise strength \cite{Candes2013}.
 The interesting insight of Alberti et al.\ in \cite{AlbertiAmmariRomeroWintz2019} essentially was that these reconstruction properties for static particle configurations $u_t$ can be transferred to the reconstruction of dynamic particle configurations $\lambda$ via \eqref{eqn:highDimensionalModel}.
 In detail, if $\lambda=\sum_{i=1}^Nm_i\delta_{(x_i,v_i)}$ represents the ground truth dynamic particle configuration and if the snapshot $u_t=\mv_t^d\lambda$ can be exactly reconstructed from the noise-free observation $\fopstat_tu_t$ for times $t\in\goodtimes$ from a small set $\goodtimes\subset\alltimes$ of observation times, then model \eqref{eqn:highDimensionalModel} is guaranteed to reconstruct the correct $\lambda$ exactly as long as $\lambda$ satisfies a certain dynamic regularity.
 This means that not only the particle positions $x_i$ and masses $m_i$ are correctly recovered, but in addition also their velocities $v_i$.
 The required dynamic regularity is that the snapshots $u_t$ for $t\in\goodtimes$ neither contain coincidences nor ghost particles.

 \begin{defn}[Coincidence and ghost particle] Let $\lambda=\sum_{i=1}^Nm_i\delta_{(x_i,v_i)}\in\M(\R^d\times\R^d)$ be a particle configuration with $m_i\in\R$, $x_i,v_i\in\R^d$ for $i=1,\ldots,N$, and let $\goodtimes\subset\R$ be a set of times. \begin{enumerate} \item Configuration $\lambda$ has a \emph{coincidence} at some time $t\in\goodtimes$ if the locations of two distinct particles $i\neq j$ coincide at time $t$, that is, $x_i+tv_i=x_j+tv_j$. \item Configuration $\lambda$ admits a \emph{ghost particle} with respect to $\goodtimes$ if there exists $(x,v)\in\R^d\times\R^d$ outside the support of $\lambda$ such that at each time $t\in\goodtimes$ the ghost particle location coincides with a particle location, that is, $x+tv=x_i+tv_i$ for some $i\in\{1,\ldots,N\}$ depending on $t\in\goodtimes$. \end{enumerate} \end{defn}